logicly-au/docs.omsss.online/doc/overview.rst

 most appropriate for the client is started by the user of the registration system when taking the appointment (for example, a receptionist).
-Clients should be advised when their appointment is created, that a link will be sent to them via email or SMS inviting them to complete an outcome measure.
+Clients should be advised when their appointment is created, that a link will be sent to them via email or SMS inviting them to complete a measure.
 Reception or other staff should be prepared to provide some key information about the reason for the invitation and the importance of completing the online measure. :ref:`information-for-patients` provides guidance on suitable wording that can be used and possibly incorporated in existing